 The site inspection will usually take at least 5 hours and will cover every visible aspect of the property.
 This includes internal areas such as lofts, basements and accessible spaces between floors and walls, as well as the external grounds and any outbuildings.

 What can I expect to see in the report?

-The report will start with a summary of all significant and urgent matters found pertaining to the property, including the areas requiring attention, and legal, environmental and safety aspects that should be considered before you proceed with the purchase.
-It will then give a detailed account of each area of the property, with urgent repair recommendations and advice about maintenance and upkeep to prevent more serious problems from occurring in the future.
+The report will start with a summary of all significant and urgent matters found pertaining to the property, including the areas requiring urgent attention.
+It also contains legal, environmental and safety aspects that should be considered before you proceed with the purchase.
+It will then give a detailed account of each area of the property along with urgent repair recommendations and advice about maintenance and upkeep to prevent more serious problems from occurring in the future.

 In addition, we will telephone you to talk through the main points and provide free after-sales assistance to clarify any aspect of the report or subsequent repairs you don’t fully understand, including analysis of quotes and reports received from contractors.

 Does a RICS Building Survey include a market valuation?

 Building Surveys do not come with a valuation as standard.
 If required, we can provide an assessment of Market Value, an assessment of likely costs of repairs, and an assessment of reinstatement costs for insurance purposes.
 These will help you determine whether the price you have agreed to pay is appropriate, based on the building’s condition and likely costs of improvements, and help you budget for necessary repairs or renegotiate accordingly with the seller.